euan-turner/pthread_pool/README.md

 # pthread_pool

-A customisable thread pool for pthreads in C
+A simple thread pool for POSIX threads in C